When cryodestruction of the cervix is performed. Vaginal discharge after cryodestruction. Painfulness of the procedure and possible consequences

 Contraindications to treatment

-Given that cryodestruction is associated with intervention in the body, it can not be performed for all patients.
-It is forbidden to treat pathological areas of the cervix with low temperatures for girls who have been diagnosed with dysplasia (improper development of tissues) of the third degree.
-If the doctor suspects that developing malignant tumor, the procedure is not carried out.
+Considering that cryodestruction involves intervention in the body, it cannot be performed on all patients.
+Treatment of pathological areas of the cervix with low temperatures is prohibited for girls who have been diagnosed with dysplasia (improper tissue development) of the third degree.
+If the doctor suspects that malignant tumor, the procedure is not carried out.

-As with most surgical interventions, contraindications are various inflammatory processes that progress during internal organs reproductive system, exacerbation chronic diseases, sexually transmitted infections.
+As with most surgical interventions, contraindications include various inflammatory processes that progress during internal organs reproductive system, exacerbation chronic diseases, sexually transmitted infections.

-Gynecologists do not perform cryodestruction if the patient has fibroids, endometriosis, ovarian tumors, or cervical canal scarring occurs.
+Gynecologists do not perform cryodestruction if the patient has fibroids, endometriosis, ovarian tumors, or scarring of the cervical canal.

-Most doctors insist that any intervention in the body of a pregnant woman adversely affects the development of the fetus.
+Most doctors insist that any intervention in a pregnant woman’s body has a detrimental effect on the development of the fetus.
 Therefore, it is not recommended to perform cryodestruction of the cervix during this period.

-The procedure for freezing pathological tissue areas is not associated with painful sensations, however, exposure provokes the appearance of wound surfaces on the cervix.
-They take some time to heal, so doctors do not recommend performing cryodestruction before the onset of menstrual bleeding.
-Otherwise, there is a possibility of developing inflammatory process mucosa due to the high content of pathogenic bacteria in the vaginal secretion.
+The procedure for freezing pathological tissue areas does not involve painful sensations, however, the impact provokes the appearance of wound surfaces on the cervix.
+It takes some time for them to heal, so doctors do not recommend performing cryodestruction before the onset of menstrual bleeding.
+Otherwise, there is a possibility of developing inflammatory process mucous membrane due to the high content of pathogenic bacteria in the vaginal secretion.

-The most suitable time for the procedure is 7-10 days of the menstrual cycle.
+The most suitable time for the procedure is considered to be 7–10 days of the menstrual cycle.

 Preparing for the cauterization procedure